 Last Updated On: 3-26-19

 iJoy is yet another of these seemingly obscure and nondescript audio companies.
-Their generally crummy website doesn’t help, as their about page still has Latin dummy text believe it or not.
 They appear to be owned by a company called Quest Holding Group, which appears to be an unrelated venture capital type establishment.

 The company has a mere six total items listed on their official shopping page including the very inexpensive Logo headphones reviewed herein, which interestingly have topped Amazon’s best sellers list for quite a while and amassed over 5000 reviews to date.

 Packaging was pretty minimal – The collapsed headphones fit into a single contoured piece of plastic that’s flush with a small box.
 They weren’t wrapped in plastic.
 An included 3.5mm cable and micro usb charging cable were in their own small plastic baggie.
 And finally there’s a small pamphlet with product specs and basic instructions.
 They don’t come with a carrying case/bag.